pengyuzhang97/Speech-Denoising-Based-on-Normalized-Least-Mean-Squares-Filter/README.md

 'm' in NLMS.m is the number of filter order.
 The performance surface plot is only valid when m = 2.

-Will be updated soon with correntropy as loss function